smilesForSpecialNeeds/capstone-project/capstone-project/README.md

   - [Status = Pending]
 - [As a logged in Client user, when I navigate to the Schedule page I should see only a list of my own child's schedules in a list.]
     - [Status = Pending]
-- [As a logged in Client user, the side navigation bar will extend all the way to the bottom of the dashboard page.]
-    - [Status = Complete]